How Play Improves Your Work, Part 1

 If I didn’t balance my work around the modes of Explorer, Director, and Storyteller, I’d be bored, unfulfilled, and lacking passion.
 I know I must do bookkeeping, report writing, proposal development, filing, and a myriad of other tasks that aren’t within my play styles.
 But I keep a balance by making the work I love as playful as possible.

 So, if you are interested, here is a quick worksheet that will guide you toward understanding your authentic modes of play.
 Remember, you want to uncover the play modes you naturally gravitated toward as a child when you had no “shoulds” or “musts” and had unlimited time.
 You may be surprised by what you discover.
-Click here to access worksheet.
+Click here to download the worksheet.